 3.1.
 Recommendations

-To overcome this, companies should have a recruitment process with filters that can separate the experts and amateurs.
+To overcome this, companies should have a recruitment process with filters that can distinguish between experts and amateurs.
 If companies opt for in-house data crowdsourcing projects, it is important to recruit skilled data collectors.

 You can also work with a crowdsourcing data service provider with a large and diverse network of contributors from many countries.